 This task seems not easy, so we would recommend you hire a professional installer to bolt it to the wall.
 He will surely have all the necessary tools and knowledge to drill through your safe’s wall and anchor it properly to the studs in your wall.

 Bolt Safes Together

 Alternatively, you can consider bolting two heavy safes together.
 That way will make the safes impossible to move unless there is extensive labor or you attach two units apart.
 Keep in mind that you should do whatever you can to prevent a thief from moving your safe!

 Bolt To Steel

 Bolting your safe to a piece of large steel or pallet will also help prevent others from moving your safe through the door.
-Yet don’t forget to place a dehumidifier inside the safe to lengthen its lifespan!
+Yet don’t forget to place a best dehumidifier inside the safe to lengthen its lifespan!

 We hope this blog post has helped you decide what to put under gun safe on tile floor.
 Plywood sheets, corner pads, rubber mat, or large metal sheets – it depends on your preferences!

 Still, there are some alternatives that you can consider, such as bolting them up or having them sitting under your tile.
 If you still insist on that traditional way, make sure you’ve chosen an even flooring area so that it won’t cause any damage later!

 Feel free to leave your experiences in the comment section below.